awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 To set up query logging, take the following steps:

 1. Set the `log_statement` parameter to `all`\.
-The following example shows the information that is written to the `postgres.log` file\.
+The following example shows the information that is written to the `postgresql.log` file\.

    ```
    2013-11-05 16:48:56 UTC::@:[2952]:LOG:  received SIGHUP, reloading configuration files
    2013-11-05 16:48:56 UTC::@:[2952]:LOG:  parameter "log_statement" changed to "all"
    ```

-   Additional information is written to the postgres\.log file when you run a query\.
+   Additional information is written to the postgresql\.log file when you run a query\.
 The following example shows the type of information written to the file after a query\.

    ```
    2013-11-05 16:41:07 UTC::@:[2955]:LOG:  checkpoint starting: time